PurpleKingdomGames/pkg-website/website/blog/2024-03-20-scaling-the-elm-architecture.md

   case Remove
 ```

-To make this work, we're introduced a way to make new counter id's (alternatively, we could use a UUID or something), and some new events that add and remove the counter at the head of the list.
+To make this work, we've introduced a way to make new counter id's (alternatively, we could use a UUID or something), and some new events that add and remove the counter at the head of the list.

 This too, looks like it's going to work... but notice that it's starting to _feel_ a little complicated.
 Why is that?

-The problem is that even in this toy example, we're slowly losing something called "local reasoning".
+The problem is that even in this toy example, we're slowly losing "local reasoning", i.e. it's getting harder and hard to understand each piece of the application.
 Our main application logic is muddled into our counter logic, and we need to perform increasing amounts of mental gymnastics to follow the lifecycle of our application.

-Another way to think of this is that we're simply making each of our original functions bigger with every new feature we add, and literally moving the details that make up each component apart spatially in our code.
+Another way to think of this is that we're simply making each of our original functions bigger with every new feature we add, and literally moving the details that make up each process apart 'spatially' in our code.

+Possibly worse, everything is flat.
+Adding new features, state, and message types means updating everything.

 This is not sustainable, so what do we do?

+## Intervention: Home Truths and Trade-Offs

+The Elm architecture _is_ one blob of central state, and a few pure functions that initialise, modify, and present that state.

+This bring some benefits and some challenges when compared to other frontend architectural styles where the state is distributed:

+Pros:

+- Trivial model serialisation e.g. for hot-reloading or saving game state.
+- Pure functions for easy testing.
+- _Potentially_ exhaustive checking of `Msg`s and better correctness.

+Cons:

+- No baked-in notion of self contained 'component' objects with isolated local state.
+- Adding a new component means updating the global state and global `Msg` types, to some extent.

+We cannot fully get away from those facts of life, so our goal is to final design patterns that keep the good, and minimise the pain of the bad.

-## The notion of a component
+## The Notion of a Component

 Before we can solve our scaling problem with components, we need to talk about what components actually are.
 You may think you already know, but beware!
 Components in the Elm architecture aren't quite like the components you've likely seen elsewhere.

+When people use the term 'component', what they really mean is "a self contained lump of state with modification and presentation logic."
+However, we cannot divide up our state and spread it across the application, so this notion of components is out.

 Let's think about our `Counter` type again, here it is: